 My South African Diet

-Pap is the most important food in South Africa culture.
+Pap is the most important food in black South African culture.
 Most people eat it on a daily basis and sometimes it’s the entire meal.
 The most “American” thing I can compare it to is Cream of Wheat: bland and dense.
 It’s very popular because it’s cheap, easy enough to make, lasts a long time, and is dense in calories, which is important for people who can’t afford a lot of food or don’t eat a lot.
 One of our LCF’s said, “It’s not a meal unless there is pap!”
 I ate a lot of pap when I was living with my host family, but now that I live on my own, I won’t be cooking it myself.

 Mango Achar: Think “pickled mango”.
 Honestly, I’m not sure if it’s actually “pickled” mango, but it’s mango slices that are soaked in oil and become crunchy.
 Not my favorite, but definitely interesting.
 (This may even be an Asian import….)

 Obviously chicken is something I don’t eat, but I’ve heard from other volunteers that it’s nearly impossible to find chicken meat without bones, even at the bigger grocery stores (although most people raise their own chickens and slaughter them).
 As much as I hate the idea of killing and eating a chicken or cow, I respect the fact that South African’s don’t let any part of the animal go to waste.
 They eat everything, to the point that they crack the bones and suck the bone marrow out.
 Another popular dish is chicken feet.
 Yep, they eat the feet.
 People also eat the entire cow face, like, all of it.
 Strange meat doesn’t just come from chickens and cows; a few volunteers in my cohort even ate Ostrich neck while living with a host family.
-However, I have yet to hear of anyone eating pig.
+However, I have yet to hear of anyone eating pig or turkey.

 Pumpkin is very popular here.
 I still don’t know if it’s actually pumpkin, or just squash and people call it pumpkin.
 It reminds me of baby food and therefore, I don’t eat it.